CoderValentina/simpleCalculator/README.md

 # simpleCalculator

-simpleCalculator offers a simple and quick estimation making it easy for users of all levels to perform calculations easily.
+simpleCalculator offers a simple command line tool making it easy for users of all levels to perform basic math calculations.

 ## Features